2020... What a year

 |Online databases.
 "It has been really great because I had the opportunity to use the database from the library for some of my essays and research papers [and] download some books for free that I needed for my classes."||Not knowing about all the resources offered by the Library.
 "Promote the databases more in general because I didn't find out about the databases before a student or professor [told me about them]."|

 Your opinion matters.
 To get involved, look for the UX Café to tell us about your User eXperiences in the Library.
-We provide coffee and snacks in exchange for about 10 minutes of your time.
 Take the annual student services survey—especially the University Libraries portion.Or apply to join the Library Student Advisory Board.

 It's never an individual in libraries—it's always a team.
 We're working to improve your experience at the Libraries, and we'd like to hear from you.
 Your feedback is important to us and impacts decisions we make.
 Please send your comments and suggestions to email@example.com.